tugot17/pmpp/chapter-2/README.md

 **Solution:**

 <details>
 **D** We want each block to process $ 2 \times BLOCKSIZE$ elements.
 Assuming the block size is 256, this would mean that the block 0 will process elements from 0 to 511 .
 0 to 255 from the first section and 256 to 511 in section two.
 So the example indices processed by a thread will be $(0, 256), (1, 257) \dots (255, 511)$.
 For the block 1 will need to skip the 256 to 511.
-To do so we need to double the portion of the thread id indcated by the block size, hence the `i=blockIdx.x*blockDim.x*2 + threadIdx.x`
+To do so we need to double the portion of the thread id indicated by the block size, hence the `i=blockIdx.x*blockDim.x*2 + threadIdx.x`
 </details>